AdeebKhan25/Messenger/README.md

 To get started with this project locally, follow these steps:

-1. Clone the Repository:
+1. Clone the repository:
 ```bash
 git clone https://github.com/AdeebKhan25/Messenger.git
 cd Messenger
 ```
-2. Navigate to the Client Directory:
+2. Navigate to the client directory:
 ```bash
 cd client
 ```